Who Are We?

 In order that this is clear to all that the use of the services of breeders we are writing to all clubs to ask them to ensure that their advice to people approaching breeders for mating or kitten purchase expressly points out that the register of suspended breeders on the GCCF website is consulted prior to approaching the breeder in order that the cats involved can progress through the registration system without hindrance.

-Please do make sure that you consult this list PRIOR to purchase of a kitten, use of a stud or acceptance of a queen into your stud.
+The list of suspended breeders can be located here Please do make sure that you consult these lists PRIOR to purchase of a kitten, use of a stud or acceptance of a queen into your stud.

 Prices of Oriental Bicolour kittens will vary from area to area but should be the same as the price charged for other Orientals (short and longhaired), Siamese or Balinese in the same area.
 Prices for all these breeds may also vary within an area: all should have been registered and should also have completed their full vaccination course against FIE (Panleucopenia), FVR and FCV ('cat flu'), but some may also have been vaccinated against FeLV (Feline Leukaemia), Chlamydiosis and/or Bordetella (a respiratory infection).
 They may also have been microchipped and some pet kittens may have been neutered before they are offered for sale.
 All of these will, of course, make the kitten more expensive than one which has only received its basic vaccinations but, of course, the latter two will save the new owner having to pay for these later on.
 Do check what the price includes before you buy a kitten.